 Just as inconspicuous as the original, RGB and The Bean Hive has no signage indicating a café from the street.
 You have to look for the number 35 and enter the compound to be assured you’re in the right place.
-Lack of advertising however hasn’t stopped a regular following of dedicated customers steadily grow.
+Lack of advertising, however, hasn’t stopped a regular following of dedicated customers steadily grow.
 Seems word-of-mouth, awesome coffee and a great vegetarian menu, are magnet enough.

-A relaxed air-conditioned dining room, casual courtyard with lounges and low coffee tables, or a stool at the bar provide a variety of leisurely spaces for a quick cup of coffee and chat with a barista, a seated lunch in cool comfort, or an unhurried afternoon of chit-chat with friends over multiple cups of delicious brew.
+A relaxed air-conditioned dining room, casual courtyard with lounges and low coffee tables, or a stool at the bar provides a variety of leisurely spaces for a quick cup of coffee and chat with a barista, a seated lunch in cool comfort, or an unhurried afternoon of chit-chat with friends over multiple cups of delicious brew.

-|Semi Outdoor Lounge and Tables|
+Semi Outdoor Lounge and Tables

 The drinks menu is easy to navigate with black coffee at RM5 and milky drinks costing RM11.
 All prices are nett, so we find this an incredibly good deal for the standards of beans, quality of machine and skilled baristas that RGB brandishes.
 An arrow indicates beverages from less to more milk, and chocolate and ice cream can be added making Mochas and Affogatos into sweeter options.

 Roasting their own beans, this third wave coffee house has some of our favourite blends and single origins in the city.
 Moving away from the commercial South American and African beans, these guys head off the beaten path for sourcing, with a focus on direct trade with coffee farmers in the region.
-In the end, it all comes down to, “what’s in the cup.
+In the end, it all comes down to, “What’s in the cup.
 It’s whether it tastes good or not,” one of the partners, Li tells us.